tversteeg/driedee-engine/README.md

 rogueliek
 =========
-A prototype that might never be for a game that might never be.
+A Doom-like game engine which will eventually result in a prototype for a possbily roguelike game.

 The current roadmap is available in the [wiki](https://github.com/tversteeg/rogueliek/wiki).